morrislab-pc/lab_website/content/info/processing_pipeline.md

 * Each processing step typically operates on the current dataset, creates a new dataset based on some set of operations, and then makes the new dataset the current dataset.

+* ICA Indepedent Component Analysis) corrects ocular occular artifacts using a blind source separation technique to separate independent and mixed signals.
+In "noisy channels", ICA distinguishes indpependent signals from mixed signals.

 * All of the loaded datasets are available from the Datasets menu (see screenshot below), which allows the user to select which dataset is the current dataset (and therefore available from the EEG structure).
 This allows the user to apply a series of processing steps to a set of EEG data, save the intermediate steps as cached datasets (with or without storing them as files on disk) and then quickly move back and forth between them.

 * ERPLAB uses a similar set of conventions to store and manipulate averaged ERP waveforms.